 Qualifications Needed to Become a U.S. Senator

 Learn about the qualifications needed to become a United States senator.
-Get a quick view of the constitutional requirements as well as details about salaries, job duties and state requirements to find out if this is the career for you.
+Get a quick view of the constitutional requirements and details about salaries, job duties, and state requirements to find out if this is the career for you.

 Qualifications for Becoming a U.S. Senator

-The qualifications to become a U.S. senator are stated in the U.S. constitution; article one, section three and clause three.
-The constitution states that to become a senator an applicant must meet specific age, citizenship and state status.
+The qualifications to become a U.S. senator are stated in the U.S. Constitution; article one, section three, and clause three.
+The constitution states that to become a senator an applicant must meet a specific age, citizenship, and state status.

 The minimum age requirement to serve as a U.S. senator is 30 years of age.
 James Madison, one of the framers of the Constitution, justified the higher age requirement in the Senate, saying serving as a senator required greater life experience and stability of character, according to the United States Senate (www.senate.gov)

 An applicant into the U.S. senate must be a U.S. citizen for nine years prior to applying for the senate.
 The 9-year rule helps ensure that foreign-born senators show more loyalty to the United States than to their countries of birth.
 This helps promote fairness when senators have to deal with treaties and make other foreign policy decisions.

 A U.S. senator is required to be an inhabitant of the state in which he or she is elected.
 The constitution does not specify for how long a senate candidate must reside in the state in order to run.